-Strategic reports focus on giving you detailed insights over the current status of your business and where things are heading.
-Decision makers use these reports for an actionable insight over their further growth.
+Strategic reports focus on giving you detailed insights into the current status of your business and where things are heading.
+Decision-makers use these reports for actionable insight into their further growth.

 Example: Percentage of Sales from a specific product, or from a specific region.

 This can help your company decide where to ramp up marketing activities in a specific region, or for a specific product.

 Given The Gang’s complicated relationship with money and their poor customer satisfaction levels, we’re pretty sure their strategic reports aren’t going to be thrilling!